Thayjes/Behavioral-Cloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24) followed by 3 fully connected layers of sizes 1024, 512 and 100.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using an external function (code line ??).

 ####2.
 Attempts to reduce overfitting in the model